top of page

 Also note that dividends (or interest) are a component of total return (capital gains are the other component), and in the end, total return is ultimately what matters for wealth creation and wealth preservation.

 Well-designed retirement plans often blend multiple strategies.
 Use reliable income sources (Social Security, pension, annuities, interest, dividends) to cover your essential needs, and use more growth-oriented investments to cover your discretionary spending.
 This minimizes risk while maximizing your lifetime financial security.
+Learn more about creating a retirement income floor here.

 At FlourishingPath Financial Coaching, I help clients explore income strategies that match their goals, risk tolerance, and lifestyle.
 Contact me or visit www.flourishingpathfinancial.com/book-online if you would like friendly, expert, personalized assistance in planning your retirement.